 Applying for Admission to the Program

-Completed and signed applications must be delivered to the Health Admissions Technician at the Student Connection, located on the second floor of the Student Center Building.
+A formal application and acceptance to the program is required.
+Application packets may be downloaded from WCC's Student Connection, Health and Second Tier Program, information page www.wccnet.edu/studentconnection/admissions/health-second-program/.
+Completed and signed applications must be submitted during the dates indicated on the application to the Health and Second Tier Admissions Office in the Student Connection, located on the second floor of the Student Center Building.

-- Demonstration of proficiency in the English language prior to placement in the experience course.
-Please refer to the application packet for further details.
+6. Demonstration of proficiency in the English language prior to placement in PHT 198.
+See the Abilities Statement in the admissions packet for further details.

 - Allied Health Department